 - Go for low entropy: Reduce.
 Avoid.
 Replace something with nothing. +

-Ideally Open Design uses parts and materials that work in many different designs and maintains this reusability.
+Ideally Open Design choses multi-use parts and materials and maintains their reusability.

 - Open Design choses parts and materials that are usable and reusable in many different ways because they come with many different potential futures from the start.
 But when using them Open Design even tries not to change them so that they can still fulfil all the other uses later on when they left the design.
 Don‘t adapt your parts and materials to your design, adapt your design to your parts and materials.
 This is called Pre-Use.

 - If you need to modify parts and materials go for modifications that add possibilities to them rather than taking them away.
 (Example: 3erlin Grid).